VertexF/ObsidianNotes/Vaulty/6 - Main Notes/Setting up the render pass.md

 You can now create a render pass with the **VkRenderPassCreateInfo** this struct takes in the struct
 - **VkAttachmentDescription**
 - **VkSubpassDescription**
-It can take more than 1 of each types so if you need more subpasses and attachment descriptions to pair with them you'll use a flat array to store and link them to the struct.
+It can take more than 1 of each types so if you need more subpasses and attachment descriptions  you'll just want to add them a flat array.

 If all goes well you'll end up with this